a car parked in a driveway

 Learn More About Auto Insurance and Divorce

-Divorce can impact almost every aspect of your life, from the beneficiaries listed on life insurance policies to the way you pay for your health insurance plan.
-You may need COBRA coverage to carry you until you can review quotes from health insurance companies.
-And if you own a place, you’ll need to rework your homeowners insurance to reflect the change.
+Divorce can impact almost every aspect of your life, from the beneficiaries listed on life insurance policies to the way you pay for your home insurance.
+If you own a place, you’ll need to rework your homeowners insurance to reflect the change.
 When married people are renting and then divorce, they’ll have to revise their renters insurance policy.

 Divorce gets complicated, and with everything else going on, it’s nice to know that you’ve got a trusted resource at American Family who can help you manage your insurance needs.
 So, check in with your agent to get details on how to best insure yourself after a divorce.
 They’ll help build you the right policies that can bring you a lot of peace of mind — right when you need it most.